MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 Run `Get-ContainerImage` to verify that the image has been created.

-Take note the in this output the new container image has a property of `IsOSImage = False`.
-Because the new IIS image was derived from the `WindowsServerCore` image, a dependency is created between the IIS image and the WindowsServerCore image.
+Take note, in the output of `Get-ContainerImage`, the IIS container image displays a property of `IsOSImage = False`.
+This property differentiates OS Images from non OS Images.
+While it is not displayed, a dependency is created between the IIS container image and the Windows Server Core OS image.
 For more information on Container images see Manage Container Images.

 ```powershell
 Get-ContainerImage